Intel-bigdata/OAP/docs/Developer-Guide.md

 ### Prerequisites for Building

-OAP is built with [Apache Maven](http://maven.apache.org/) and Oracle Java 8, and mainly required tools to install are listed below.
+OAP is built with [Apache Maven](http://maven.apache.org/) and Oracle Java 8, and mainly required tools to install on your cluster are listed below.

 - [Cmake](https://help.directadmin.com/item.php?id=494)
 - [GCC > 7](https://gcc.gnu.org/wiki/InstallingGCC)